 - Address other mental factors that contribute to disturbed sleep, such as excessive worry, depression or anxiety.

-A structured treatment program called Cognitive Behavioral Therapy for Insomnia (CBT-i) uses these approaches to help you get better sleep; check out this section to learn more and even try out some of the exercises involved.
+A structured treatment program called Cognitive Behavioral Therapy for Insomnia (CBT-i) uses these approaches to help you get better sleep.

 Another important cognitive strategy is to change your attitude toward sleep, to make sleep a priority and find ways to protect and defend your sleep time!
 You can learn more about building commitment to your health goals, including the goal of getting the sleep you need, by taking a look at our Behaviour Change section.